Co-author: Ellie McLachlan

 |Based on packaged cover policies considered for 2017 Canstar Health Insurance Star Ratings.
 Premiums include Base Tier Australian Government Rebate of 25.934%.
 “Mature” profile only includes products that include cover for cardiac and hip/knee replacements.
 “Established” profile only includes products that include cover for cardiac.|

-Please note that these are the average market premiums; it’s likely that you could end up paying more or less than this depending on a variety of factors.
+Please note these are the average market premiums.
+It’s likely you could end up paying more or less than this depending on a variety of factors.

 What are some common extras covered by family health insurance policies?